INSTRUMENTS & PICKUPS

 All of my early Maggie's Music recordings featured my Sifel Cutaway with maple sides and back.
 On "Racing Hearts" I used an Olson SJ with a cedar top and Indian Rosewood sides and back in addition to a rosewood cutaway made by Larry Sifel.
 The Olson belonged to singer/songwriter Cheryl Wheeler who was nice enough to let me use her guitar "Osgood" for a while.
 The Sifel is one of three that I've used on my recordings.
 On "Gratitude", I played the Rosewood Sifel Cutaway and a Brazilian/Cedar Olson that was lent to us by another of our favorite singer/songwriters, David Wilcox.
 Amy played two different Brazilian rosewood Olson SJs that David loaned us.
 One with a rosewood neck and spruce top and one with a mahogany neck and cedar top.

 Amy and I both purchased guitars from Kevin Ryan after those CDs were recorded.
-Amy has a Nightingale with a Boznian spruce top and Brazilian rosewood sides and back.
+Amy had a Nightingale with a Boznian spruce top and Brazilian rosewood sides and back.
 I used a Brazilian/Cedar Mission Grand Concert for my Shades of Blue recording and Steve Baughman used that same instrument on the "Celtic Summit" album with Robin Bullock.
 I used a Brazilian/Boznian Spruce "Nightingale" on the DVD I recorded for Solid Air Records and Warner Bros.
 Publications.
 It's tone is rich and complex with lots of bass and plenty of high overtones.
 That guitar was also played on "Acoustic Journey," "Land of the Sky," and "Winter Tidings" and has since been sold.

-Here's a photo of me and Paul jamming at the Grand Opening celebration of Pearl Works in Southern MD. a few years back.
+Here's a photo of me and Paul Reed Smith jamming at the Grand Opening celebration of Pearl Works in Southern MD. quite a few years back.
 I'm playing the Sifel Rosewood Cutaway.
 This guitar was given back to Jean Sifel after Larry's untimely death in May, 2006.
 I still play the maple "Petteway Cutaway" and I think it will always be my all-time favorite guitar.

 STRINGS & ACCESSORIES

-The new Radial Tonebone PZ-Pre Acoustic Instrument Preamp/D.I. - Simply the best available.
+The Radial Tonebone PZ-Pre Acoustic Instrument Preamp/D.I.

 Karura 00 Case Colorado Case Cover Karura 000 Case Accord Case

-photo by Amy White
+photo by Amy White of my right hand position with "natural" nails

 RECORDING

 To record the guitars at home for the first few self-recorded albums, I ran the microphones directly into an ADAT XT-20 digital eight track recorder.
 However, I've since purchased the Macintosh and MOTU 896HD Firewire recording interface and I'm very impressed with the capabilities this equipment offers me.
 Until recently,I used a Mackie 1604 VLZ PRO mixer and a pair of Genelec 1029A's with the Genelec subwoofer for monitoring.
 I still use the Genelecs but no longer need the mixer since the new MOTU 896HD has a virtual mixer built in.
-Headphone monitoring is done through a Rane HC6 and a choice of Sony MDR-7506, AKG K 240 DF, AKG K 240, or Audio Technica ATH-M40 headphones.
+Headphone monitoring is done through a Rane HC6 and a choice of Shure SRH840, Sony MDR-7506, AKG K 240 DF, AKG K 240, or Audio Technica ATH-M40 headphones.
 My favorite mic preamp is the four channel API 3124+ .
 I also use Presonus MP20 preamps for electric bass and direct pickup signals

 Mixing with Jim Robeson using the wonderful API console at Bias Recordings in Springfield, VA - Photo by Amy White